fabiangunzinger/online-experiments/_todo.md

 	- [ ] Imbens Rubin
 	- [ ] ding2023first (Chapter 4, Theorem 4.2), li2017general

-- [ ] Consider adding super population perspective for BRE case
+- [ ] SRS
-	- [ ] Argue that in contexts of A/B tests this doesn't make sense, since population is well defined.
-But understand what implications are. li2017general beginning of intro discusses this

 	- [ ] Discuss why we need causal framework at all (what if we just do naive derivations treating t and c as independent samples)?
 What error are we making? (start with rubin1974estimating)
+	- [ ] With replacement / IID approach
+		- [ ] Same as BRE?
+		- [ ] Relation to above approaches
+		- [ ] Why do we need potential outcomes?
+	- [ ] Without replacement
+		- [ ] Same as CRE?
+- [ ] Use [[stats_of_online_experiments]] to add context

+- [ ] Perspectives
+- Two entities to view as either fixed or random:
+	- Potential outcomes (Sampling perspective?)
+		- wager2024causal
+		- ding2023first footnote 1 on page 25
+	- Sample sizes (BRE vs CRE)
+- Focus can be on super population or finite sample
+	- Argue that in contexts of A/B tests this doesn't make sense, since population is well defined.
+But understand what implications are.
+	- li2017general beginning of intro discusses this

 - [ ] Write chapter and consider turning it into paper (check with Max for relevant outlet if needed)